Truck Accident Lawyers

 The next time you see an 18-wheeler passing you at 81+ MPH on the highway, you should know that the truck is operating outside the specifications of the very tires that are propelling it down the road.
 The tires could literally blow-out at any moment travelling that fast.

-Once you hire us, we will immediately investigate and collect evidence from the scene of the accident.
+Once you hire our Truck Accident Lawyer Team, we will immediately investigate and collect evidence from the scene of the accident.
 It is vital to collect and preserve any evidence, including information from the truck driver’s computer navigational system, their driving logs and CRM data.

 Some cases require an accident reconstruction expert to immediately investigate the scene before physical evidence disappears.
 Important evidence like debris fields, tire marks, gouge marks, and other physical evidence may not be able to be reconstructed after it disappears.
 Therefore, it is imperative that we get started working on your case right away to help preserve the evidence you need in order to get the compensation you deserve.

-Don’t Wait To Contact Our Truck Accident Lawyers
+Don’t Wait to Contact Our Truck Accident Lawyer Team

 If you’ve been injured in a Texas 18-wheeler or semi-truck accident, contact us right away.
-Call our office at (512) 371-6101, or contact us online
+Call an experienced Austin Truck Accident Lawyer today at (512) 371-6101, or contact us online